 Have you Been Charged with Possession of Cocaine with Intent to Distribute?

 Georgia laws punish drug crimes heavily, especially cocaine.
 Possession, sale, manufacturing, and trafficking cocaine are all crimes in Georgia, and each has their specific penalties.
 It is important to have a Possession of Cocaine with Intent to Distribute Lawyer in Georgia that knows the differences between each offense and how to successfully defend against them.
 The Office of Lawson and Berry and their team of Georgia Possession of Cocaine with Intent to Distribute Lawyers are here to help and defend against any cocaine charge that you have.
 A charge is not the same as a conviction so call our office today to schedule a free consultation.

 Cocaine is part of the Schedule II drug in Georgia, which is included in the same category as methamphetamine, crack cocaine, morphine, opium, and methadone.
 Possession of cocaine with intent to distribute is a separate crime from merely possessing cocaine.
 O.C.G.A. § 16-13-30(b) states, “It is unlawful for any person to manufacture, deliver, distribute, dispense, administer, sell, or possess with intent to distribute any controlled substance.”
-However if found with greater than twenty-eight ounces of cocaine, the crime will be elevated to trafficking.
+However if found with greater than twenty-eight grams of cocaine, the crime will be elevated to trafficking.

 What Has to be Proven

 To be guilty of possession of cocaine with intent to distribute in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 It is unlawful for any person to possess a controlled substance in Georgia and therefore, the State must show that the accused possessed cocaine.
 As discussed earlier, the possession can be actual or constructive.
 If someone is not in actual possession, then a person who knowingly has both the power and the intention at a given time to exercise dominion or control over the cocaine will be deemed to be in constructive possession of it.
 To prove constructive possession, the State must establish a link between the suspect and the cocaine that goes beyond mere spatial proximity.

 Penalty for a Conviction in Georgia